zarakkhattak96/zarakkhattak96/README.md

   stack: "MERN Stack",

   summary:
-    "I'm a passionate full stack developer with expertise in the MERN stack, along with a strong command of modern backend and frontend tools.
+    `I'm a passionate full stack developer with expertise in the MERN stack, along with a strong command of modern backend and frontend tools.
 I love building scalable applications, automating workflows, and delivering clean, maintainable code.

     From developing APIs and databases to crafting sleek UI components, I enjoy working across the entire stack.
-I'm also experienced in mobile app development using React Native, and I've integrated numerous third-party services into production systems.",
+I'm also experienced in mobile app development using React Native, and I've integrated numerous third-party services into production systems.`,

   skills: [
     "JavaScript", "TypeScript", "React", "React Native", "Node.js", "Express",